 I have tried to capture the mood in the video below, but it is, of course, far bigger than that.
 Impossible to capture in a couple of minutes, but please have a look and try and imagine the scale.

-From a fittingly moody, overcast and rainy backdrop rise two impressively tall flag masts before a lily pond leading to the memorial.
-Large maps engraved into the walls depict the stages of the D Day landings and subsequent progress into Europe.
+The memorial has large maps engraved into the walls metres high depicting the stages of the D Day landings and subsequent progress into Europe.
 A large bronze statue forms the focal point.

 Over 9000 graves mark the passing of American military soldiers during operation Overlord.
-White crosses are laid out with a precision you have to see in person.
+White crosses are laid out with such precision that you have to see in person to appreciate.
 Each row is meticulously straight with each cross at the exact point it needs to be in terms of height and orientation.
-The immaculately clipped green grass is interspersed with a number of trees and bushes and overlooks Omaha beach.
+Interspersed amongst the immaculately clipped green grass are trees and bushes and the cemetery is overlooking Omaha beach.

-Entry is free into the cemetery and a visitor centre opened about 14 years ago.
+Entry is free into the cemetery.
+A visitor centre opened about 14 years ago.
 It is a sobering visit that commemorates the thousands of lives lost in this war.
-All of it, once again, can be described with one word: respect…